HALFIN-LABS/Xeadline/xeadline/docs/EC2_DEPLOYMENT_GUIDE.md

       script: 'npm',
       args: 'start',
       // Use the correct path based on your deployment option
+      // This should point to the xeadline application directory
       cwd: '${PWD}',
       env: {
         NODE_ENV: 'production',